Rob McKenna: Second term

 In his second term, McKenna continued to be active in the National Association of Attorneys General, serving as co-chair on various committees and receiving the NAAG's Distinguished Service Award before becoming Vice-President of the organization in 2009.
 In 2010, he was elected President of NAAG, and assumed the office on June 22, 2011.
 He launched his Presidential Initiative, a program called "Pillars of Hope" aimed at reducing human trafficking in the US, in Chicago on the following day.

 On March 22, 2010 McKenna announced that he was joining other Republican elected officials in a multi-state challenge to the constitutionality of a health care overhaul bill passed by US Congress and signed by President Obama.
 The ongoing legal battle grew into a 26 state coalition of plaintiffs, including McKenna, who maintained his original motivation to see the provision for mandatory purchase of private individual health-insurance plans by 2014 struck down for being unconstitutional.
 McKenna differed from his co-plaintiffs by supporting the law's several provisions pertaining to patient protection; the other opponents wanted the entire law scrapped.

-2012 gubernatorial election
+2012 gubernatorial election and aftermath

 In June 2011, McKenna announced that he would run for Governor of Washington.
 When announcing his gubernatorial campaign, he said "We deserve a governor who will bring us a leaner, better-run state government that doesn't demand endless tax increases before it delivers results to its bosses, you the taxpayers."

 McKenna faced Democratic nominee Jay Inslee, a U.S. Representative.
 Polls showed a close race.
-Inslee defeated McKenna, winning 51% of the vote.
+Inslee defeated McKenna, winning 52% of the vote.
 McKenna won 31 of 39 counties, with many of his greatest margins in Washington's most rural areas.
 Inslee won 62% of the vote in King County, Washington's largest, which proved decisive.

+Activities since 2012

+During the 2016 United States presidential election, McKenna criticized Donald Trump and stated in July 2016 that he would not vote for Trump.
+In 2021, McKenna joined a lawsuit seeking to invalidate the state's capital gains tax.